xoxzo/blog.xoxzo.com/content/Use Cases/travelbot-xoxzo-usecase-en.md

 to their users who being in need but not in the area available to use internet connection.

-[TravelBot](http://m-travelbot.weebly.com/) is a service to provide local information such as food, accommodation, nearby supermarket and bank, to the area visitors upon their request through LINE.
+[TravelBot](http://m-travelbot.weebly.com/) is a chatbot that helps user to find the necessity around them, especially during travel time, such as food, accommodation and necessity around their vicinity.
+They can interact with TravelBot by sharing their location to TravelBot.
+Currently TravelBot is only available on LINE.

 ![TravelBot Logo](/images/travelbot.png)